DIY 5 Oil Aromatherapy Toolkit for Artists

 “Cedarwood oil is extremely calming to the entire nervous system,” said Mayberry.
 “It can help you fall asleep and stay asleep if anxiety has kept you awake lately.”

-Second Oil for Your Aromatherapy Toolkit for Artists: Frankincense
+Second Oil for Your Aromatherapy Toolkit for Artists and Writers: Frankincense

 “Frankincense gives great support to you to when you need to feel grounded and safe,” said Mayberry.